 6.5 Payment Obligation Absent Netting.
 If no mutual debts or payment obligations exist and only one Party owes a debt or obligation to the other during the monthly billing period under this Master Agreement or under the Energy Management Services Agreement, including, but not limited to, any related damage amounts calculated pursuant to Article Four, interest, and payments or credits, whether under this Master Agreement or under the Energy Management Services Agreement, that Party shall pay such sum in full when due.

 Limitation of Remedies, Liability and Damages.
-The fifteenth line of Section 7.1 is amended to delete the phrase "UNLESS EXPRESSLY HEREIN PROVIDED,"Downgrade Event.
+Section 7.1 is deleted and replaced with the following:

+Limitation of Remedies, Liability and Damages.
+The limitations contained in Section 17.3 of the Energy Management Services Agreement shall apply to this Master Agreement, as if fully set forth herein.
+Any such limitations which are not enforceable against Party B under law shall not be enforceable against Party A.

+Downgrade Event.
 Section 8.1(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party A within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".

 Downgrade Event.
 Section 8.2(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party B within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".